DayuanTan/AlgorithmsAndPractices/README.md

   - keys are stored in linked lists attached to cells of a hash table.
 - closed hashing / open addressing/ linear probing
   - all keys are stored in the hash table itself without the use of linked lists.
+  - tomb (deleted element flag)
-  - double hashing (avoid hitting clumps)
+  - double hashing (reduce hitting clumps possibility)

 [Note Hash more](note/hash.md)